STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 **Basic syntax:** `left_join(x, y)`

-**Join Function:**

-left\_join(x, y): keep all x, drop unmatched y:- Return all rows from ‘x’, and all columns from ‘x’ and ‘y’.
+**Function:** keep all x, drop unmatched y:- Return all rows from ‘x’, and all columns from ‘x’ and ‘y’.
 Rows in ‘x’ with no match in ‘y’ will have ‘NA’ values in the new columns.
 If there are multiple matches between ‘x’ and ‘y’, all combinations of the matches are returned.

 #### left\_join on presidents & parties